jdhitsolutions/PowerShellLab/README.md

 These files are used for configuration with the [PSAutolab](https://github.com/pluralsight/PS-AutoLab-Env) project.
 The intent is to setup a small domain environment for testing and teaching Windows PowerShell 5.1.

+If you are using the newer PSAutolab project, version 4.0.0 or later, this configuration is already included.

 ## Instructions

-To use the scripts and configurations, download the [current release ](https://github.com/jdhitsolutions/PowerShellLab/archive/0.9.4.zip).
+To use the scripts and configurations, download the [current release ](https://github.com/jdhitsolutions/PowerShellLab/archive/0.10.0.zip).
 Extract the contents of the zip file folder to your Autolab Configurations directory.
 You should end up with something like C:\Autolab\Configurations\PowerShellLab which contains the files from this repository.

 ```powershell
 PS C:\> dir C:\Autolab\Configurations\PowerShellLab\